composewell/haskell-dev/getting-started-nix-pkgs.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 You can easily build and optionally install your own package with
 nix.
-To describe a package to nix you need to create a directory and add
+We need to create a nix expression file, say ``package.nix``, to
-a ``default.nix`` file in it.
-The key information that ``default.nix``
+describe the package.
+The key information that this file contains is
-contains is how to fetch the sources of the package and how to build
+how to fetch the sources of the package and how to build it.
+We may
-it.
-We may optionally need a build script to help build the package.
+optionally need a build script to help build the package.

 Building the Package
 ~~~~~~~~~~~~~~~~~~~~

-``nix-build`` takes ``default.nix`` and executes the recipe defined in it.
+``nix-build package.nix`` executes the recipe defined in ``package.nix``.
 It can (optionally) fetch the sources in a temporary directory, run the build script, create one or more output directories, and pass the paths of those to the build script.
 The build script would then build the package and place the outputs in those directories.
 The output directory is symlinked as ``result`` in the current directory.

+Note: ``nix-build`` without any arguments works on ``default.nix`` in the current directory.

 Installing the Package
 ~~~~~~~~~~~~~~~~~~~~~~